Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Experiments

-Note that any other weighted combination is possible, \eg by setting $\theta^A = 0.5$ and $\theta^B = \theta^C = 0.25$ if one cares about criteria B) and C), but prefers a result that thoroughly calibrates scores.
-Note also, that the $\theta$-array can be configured on a per-group-level, but for simplicity of presentation we set the same $\theta$s for each group.
-For each fairness objective, we calculate performance metrics (accuracy, precision, and recall) and error rates including false negative rate (FNR) and false positive rate (FPR).
+Note that the $\theta$-array can be configured differently for each group $t$.
+However, for simplicity of presentation, we set the same $\theta$s for each group and drop subscript $t$.
+For each fairness objective, we calculate performance metrics (accuracy, weighted average precision, and weighted average recall) and error rates including false negative rate (FNR) and false positive rate (FPR).
 Results from using \methodname are compared to those produced by the base model.